saiashirwad/effect-grammar/README.md

 # effect-grammar

-Schema for the inside of a string.

-You model your domain with Effect Schema.
-Some of those values also have a text
-form: a connection string, `1h30m`, a cron line, a search query, an S-expression.
-Write that format once as a grammar and get:

-- a parser with line/column errors that say what was expected
-- a printer that emits the canonical text for a value
+Invertible grammar combinators and parser-printers for Effect.

+Schema models your structured data. `effect-grammar` models the text formats inside your strings: connection strings, duration strings (`1h30m`), cron expressions, search queries, or DSLs.

+You write the grammar definition once.
+You get four outputs:

+- **A Parser**: Reads text and outputs structured data with line and column error messages.
+- **A Printer**: Converts structured data back to canonical text.
-- a `Schema.Codec<A, string>` so `decode` parses and `encode` prints, and Schema refinements compose with the grammar
+- **A `Schema.Codec<A, string>`**: Integrates directly with Effect Schema (`decode` parses, `encode` prints, and Schema refinements compose).
-- `render`, the grammar as text, used as the Schema's description
+- **A Text Renderer**: Formats the grammar as readable text for documentation and schema descriptions.

-`Schema.transformOrFail` takes a decode and an encode.
-You write both.
+## Why effect-grammar?

+- **`Schema.transformOrFail`**: Requires you to write and maintain both `decode` and `encode` functions manually.
+- **`Schema.TemplateLiteralParser`**: Supports only flat `${a}-${b}` string patterns.
-`Schema.TemplateLiteralParser` handles flat `${a}-${b}` patterns only.
-Use this when the format has optional parts, repetition, alternation, or recursion.
+- **`effect-grammar`**: Automatically derives the parser and printer for formats with optional parts, repetition, alternation, and recursion.

 This is for format strings, not documents.
-The parser backtracks with no memoisation and no left recursion.
+The parser backtracks with no memoization and no left recursion.
 Printing is canonical, not pretty.

 ## Install